-For 28 years Gordon directed institutional advancement for such notable institutions as Kennedy Krieger Institute and Mount Rushmore National Memorial, and served as a development consultant for numerous educational, health and social service institutions.
+For more than 30 years Gordon directed institutional advancement for such notable institutions as Kennedy Krieger Institute and Mount Rushmore National Memorial, and served as a development consultant for numerous educational, health and social service institutions.
 In 2003, Gordon returned to his alma mater to encourage alumni, parents and friends to deepen their commitment to the mission of St. Andrew's School.

 As a student at St. Andrew's, Gordon served in student government and was a member of the crew and soccer teams.
 He captained both sports his senior year while earning All-State and MVP honors in soccer and was the recipient of the Warwick Crew Prize.
+Gordon graduated from St. Andrew's in 1975.